Bluegrass music star David Davis dies from injuries following car accident

 Weather forecast for tomorrow

-The highest temperature of 51.8°F will be more in line with December's average maximum of 54.3°F than the average maximum of 61.3°F in November.
+It will be warmer, and the highest temperature of 62.6°F tomorrow will be more in line with February's average maximum of 55.6°F than January's of 50.9°F.

 Long term weather forecast

-Temperature differences will be noticeable in the next ten days.
-The highest temperature will range between 51.8°F and 73.4°F, while the lowest nightly temperature variation will be also substantial, as the minimum temperature will vary between 32°F and 53.6°F.
+Temperature variation will be considerable in the upcoming period.
+The highest temperature will vary between 32°F and 62.6°F, while the lowest nightly temperature fluctuation will be also considerable, as the minimum temperature will vary between 14°F and 46.4°F.

 Recent Comments